• Skip to primary navigation

 Smoked Pork Carnitas Recipe on Pellet Grill

 Carefully remove the pan from the smoker and place the pork shoulder onto a cutting board.
-Cut the pork into 2-3 inch pieces, make sure they’re all even sizes.
+Cut the pork into evenly sized 2-3 inch pieces.

 Put all of the pork chunks back into the pan.

 Cover with aluminum foil and place the pan back into the pellet grill.
-Bump the temperature up to 350° Fahrenheit and cook for 2 more house until the meat reaches an internal temperature of 195° Fahrenheit.
+Bump the temperature up to 350 degrees Fahrenheit and cook for 2 more hours until the meat reaches an internal temperature of 195 degrees Fahrenheit.

 Smoked Pork Carnitas Recipe on Smoker Pellet Grill